-28 minutes after the women’s start, the pro men got underway with Americans Ryan Hall, Meb Keflizighi and Abdi Abdirahman striding to the front.
-But Ryan hadn’t finished a marathon in over two years, while Meb and Abdi were well-aged vets who weren’t about to throw caution to that moderate tailwind.
-As such, rather than release the dogs out of Hopkinton into Ashland, and with no African pushing through, the men started in a more controlled 4:48, 4:55, 4:54 in their opening three miles.
+28 minutes after the women’s start, the pro men were sent out.
+Americans Ryan Hall, Meb Keflizighi and Abdi Abdirahman took right to the front.
+But Ryan hadn’t finished a marathon in over two years.
+Meb and Abdi were well-aged vets who weren’t about to throw caution to that moderate tailwind.
+Rather than releasing the dogs into Ashland, the men established a tempo of 4:48, 4:55, 4:54 in their opening three.

-Races are idiosyncratic things that take on a tenor early, and generally maintain that particular attitude throughout.
-With the character of the 2014 men’s race thus established at standard rather than flank speed — insuring that a fast time was pretty much out the window — the men turned tactical with eye-balls on high swivel for the rest of the day.
-That’s just how it works.
+Races are idiosyncratic.
+They take on a tenor early, and generally maintain It throughout.
+With the character of the 2014 men’s race thus established at standard rather than flank speed, eye-balls were on high swivel for the rest of the day.

-By studying past performances at Boston, she and coach Jerry Schumacher believed a 2:22 would be good enough to win.
-Thus, the plan was to go out hard, and in so doing be given freedom by her competitors.
-Then, by the time they realized what they’d done, Shalane would be away and free.
+By studying past Boston performances, she and coach Jerry Schumacher believed a 2:22 would be good to win.
+Thus, the plan was to go out hard, and hopefully be given freedom by the Africans.
+Then, by the time they realized what they’d done, Shalane would be away.

 “Wow, the American girl was running like a 10K,” said eventual champ Rita Jeptoo of Kenya afterwards with evident respect.

-As a past Olympic bronze medalist on the track who had just set an American record for 15Km in Jacksonville, Florida in March, Shalane was seen as one of the top contenders, and not to be dismissed or slighted.
+As a past Olympic bronze medalist on the track who had just set an American record for 15Km in Jacksonville in March, Shalane was seen as one of the top contenders, and not to be dismissed or slighted.
 What she did mattered.
-Therefore the other women were on high alert, and not about to give her open road.
-The entire echelon of elite women simply lined up, swallowed hard, and held on tight hoping Shalane would eventually burn out.
+The other contenders were on high alert, not about to give her any open road.
+The entire echelon simply lined up, swallowed hard, and held on tight, hoping Shalane would eventually burn out.